 One randomized, double-blind, placebo-controlled trial involving sixteen male athletes concluded that 630nm phototherapy improves performance in Wingate anaerobic exercise.

 Another study concluded that after 630nm LED Therapy (LEDT), “muscle soreness, muscle strength loss, and ROM (range of motion) impairments were significantly reduced up to 96 h after a damaging eccentric exercise bout for the LEDT group compared with the PLACEBO group”.

-The authors elaborated that just a SINGLE LEDT (630 nm) intervention immediately after a damaging eccentric exercise bout was effective in terms of attenuating the muscle soreness and muscle strength loss and ROM impairments.
+The authors elaborated that just a SINGLE LEDT (630 nm) intervention immediately after a damaging eccentric exercise bout was effective in terms of attenuating muscle soreness and muscle strength loss, and ROM impairments.

 Another study investigated the effect of 630nm light emitting diode therapy (LEDT) on exercise-induced hand muscle fatigue.
 The study concluded that active LEDT recovers muscle fatigue faster than passive rest.